kswedberg/eslint-config-kswedberg/README.md

 * Disable specific rules for current line: `// eslint-disable-line no-alert, quotes, semi`
 * Disable all rules for next line: `// eslint-disable-next-line`
 * Disable specific rules for next line: `// eslint-disable-next-line no-alert, quotes, semi`

+(This is a reverted release because last one should have been major but was minor)